Saturday, September 28, 2019

 Pros:

-• No need to buy Fast Pass, being multiple mazes, the wait in line is manageable.
+• No need to purchase a Fast Pass – With multiple mazes, the wait times are spread out.

 Cons: